Understanding mental illness

 In this section, you can find information about some of the most common mental health problems and disorders.
 If you recognise symptoms and need help, seek advice from your GP.

 If you’re feeling alone, you can turn to us.
-You don’t need a diagnosis, referral or appointment to access mental health support and friendship at Make a Difference and our Crisis Cafe at Trident House.
+You don’t need a diagnosis, referral or appointment to access mental health support and friendship at Make a Difference.

 What are the signs and symptoms of anxiety?